Sholay: Legacy and cultural influence

-Sholay was remade in Bangladesh as Dost Dushman (1977), becoming the first Dhallywood film to portray a number of lengthy action scenes, was condemned by many film critics for 'bringing violence' to the cinema screen in the country.
+Sholay was remade in Bangladesh as Dost Dushman (1977), was criticised by many critics in the country.
 In 2004, Sholay was digitally remastered and shown again to packed theatres in India, including Mumbai's Minerva, where it had run successfully 29 years earlier.
 Another attempt to remake Sholay, Ram Gopal Varma's film Aag (2007), starring Amitabh Bachchan as the villain, was a commercial and critical disaster.

 Because of television and home media, Sholay is widely available and still popular.
 Twenty years after its release, Sholay was first shown on the Indian DD National television channel, where it drew the highest ratings ever for an Indian film broadcast.
 Video game producer Mobile2win released the Sholay Ramgarh Express game for mobile phones in 2004, along with other Sholay themed content such as wallpapers, video clips, and ringtones; another video game Sholay: Bullets of Justice developed by Gameshastra has also been released.
 Sholay Adventures, a 2014 Indian animated television film adaptation of Sholay aired on Pogo TV.
 In 2019, a film titled The Sholay Girl, based on the stunt woman Reshma Pathan, was released.
 Pathan had worked as the body double for Malini in the film.

 Sholay has been the subject of two books and many articles.
 Wimal Dissanayake and Malti Sahai's Sholay, A Cultural Reading (1992) attempts a comprehensive scholarly study that sets the film within the broader history of popular cinema in India.
 Anupama Chopra's Sholay: The Making of a Classic (2000) provides an inside look at the film's production based on interviews with the director, stars, and crew members.

-Sholay has been labelled by Chopra as the gold standard in Indian cinema, and a reference point for audiences and trade analysts.
+Chopra deems Sholay the gold standard in Indian cinema, and a reference point for audiences and trade analysts.
 Over the years, the film has reached a mythic stature in popular culture, and has been called the greatest Hindi film of all time.
-It belongs to only a small collection of films, including Kismet (1943), Mother India (1957), Mughal-e-Azam (1960) and Hum Aapke Hain Koun..!
-(1994), which are repeatedly watched throughout India, and are viewed as definitive Hindi films with cultural significance.
+It belongs to only a small collection of films, including Kismet (1943), Mother India (1957), Mughal-e-Azam (1960), Hum Aapke Hain Koun..!
+(1994) and Gadar: Ek Prem Katha (2001), which are repeatedly watched throughout India, and are viewed as definitive Hindi films with cultural significance.
 The lasting effect of Sholay on Indian cinema was summarised by Anupama Chopra, when in 2004 she called it "no longer just a film, [but] an event".
 In the 2000 book Sholay: The Making of a Classic, the noted director Shekhar Kapur stated "there has never been a more defining film on the Indian screen.
 Indian film history can be divided into Sholay BC and Sholay AD".
 The film was jointly released in Pakistan by Geo films and Mandviwalla Entertainment on 17 April 2015, almost 40 years after its theatrical release.
 The film's premiere in the country was held in Karachi.